How to Consider Men's Mental Health Problems?

 Low Mood and Depression: Feelings of sadness and hopelessness can dominate daily life.

-Increased Risk of Suicide: Men who experience relationship breakdowns are more likely to engage in suicidal behavior due to the emotional isolation that follows.
+Increased Risk of Suicide: Men who experience relationship breakdowns may engage in suicidal behavior due to the emotional isolation that follows.

 Social Withdrawal: Difficulty reaching out to friends or family for support, leading to further isolation.

-When a man feels like he has no one to talk to or no one who understands, his emotional burden can become overwhelming.
+When a man feels like he has no one to talk to or no one understands him, his emotional burden can become overwhelming.
 Encouraging open communication and fostering a strong support network can be crucial in these situations.

 2. Employment Status